Austin, Texas: Cityscape

 Austin's skyline historically was modest, dominated by the Texas State Capitol and the University of Texas Main Building.
 However, since the 2000s, many new high-rise towers have been constructed.
 Austin is currently undergoing a skyscraper boom, which includes recent construction on new office, hotel and residential buildings.
 Downtown's buildings are somewhat spread out, partly due to a set of zoning restrictions that preserve the view of the Texas State Capitol from various locations around Austin, known as the Capitol View Corridors.

 At night, parts of Austin are lit by "artificial moonlight" from moonlight towers built to illuminate the central part of the city.
 The 165 ft moonlight towers were built in the late 19th century and are now recognized as historic landmarks.
 Only 15 of the 31 original innovative towers remain standing in Austin, but none remain in any of the other cities where they were installed.
 The towers are featured in the 1993 film Dazed and Confused.

+In December 2023, amid rising home prices, the Austin City Council loosened the city's zoning rules to permit by-right development of triplexes on each lot and loosened restrictions on tiny homes.